Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ### Tweaking bash

 In general, most customizations go to the `.bash_profile` or `.bashrc` files.
 Here, we'll show a slightly modular approach, so we can simplify the files before they get too long and difficult to manage.
-Once you change the `.bash_profile` or the underlying configuration files, you need to make sure those changes are persisted.
-You can that by "sourcing" the `.bash_profile` with `source .bash_profile` or restarting your terminal.
+Once you change the `.bash_profile` or the underlying configuration files, you need to make sure those changes are persistant.
+You can do that by "sourcing" the `.bash_profile` with `source .bash_profile` or restarting your terminal.

 #### Tweaking the bash prompt